n8n-io/n8n-docs/docs/manage-cloud/cloud-data-management.md

 * Memory usage: complex workflows processing large amounts of data can exceed n8n's memory limits.
 If this happens, the instance can crash and become inaccessible.
 * Data storage: depending on your execution settings and volume, your n8n database can grow in size and run out of storage.

-To avoid these issues, n8n recommends that you don't save unnecessary data, and build your workflows with memory efficiency in mind.
+To avoid these issues, n8n recommends that you build your workflows with memory efficiency in mind, and don't save unnecessary data

 ## Memory limits on each Cloud plan